coverclock/com-diag-codex/README.md

     9FE8CED0A7934174
     9FE8CED0A7934175

-The serial numbers are stored in-memory in a red-black tree (a kind of self- balancing binary tree), so the search time is relatively efficient.
+The serial numbers are stored in-memory in a red-black tree (a kind of self-balancing binary tree), so the search time is relatively efficient.

 ## Configuration